Skip to content

 Go to Settings > System > Activation > Upgrade your edition of Windows.
 Enter your Pro product key and follow the prompts.
 Windows will upgrade to Pro without reinstalling.

-We tested this on a Windows 11 Home PC with a Pro key.
-The upgrade took 15 minutes and preserved all files and apps.
-After restarting, Windows 11 Pro was activated.
+On a Windows 11 Home PC with a valid Pro key, the upgrade preserves all files and apps, and Windows 11 Pro is activated after a restart.

 #Downgrade from Pro to Home